youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

     ```

-Copy kubeconfig configured in the cluster to the local client and modify the server ip address from `https://127.0.0.1:6443` to `https://{CLUSTER_IP_ADDRESS}.6443`
+Copy kubeconfig configured in the cluster to the local client and modify the server ip address from `https://127.0.0.1:6443` to `https://{CLUSTER_IP_ADDRESS}.6443`.

-4) setup kubernetes client
+4) Setup kubernetes client
     ```bash
     $ mkdir ~/.kube
     $ scp {CLUSTER_USER_ID}@{CLUSTER_IP}:~/.kube/config ~/.kube/config
     ```

-5) check if the node status is ready
+5) Check if the node status is ready
     ```bash
     $ kubectl get nodes -o wide